oxen-io/lokinet/readme.md

 see the [documentation](https://loki-project.github.io/loki-docs/Lokinet/LokinetOverview/) on how to get started.

+Also read the [Public Testing Guide](https://lokidocs.com/Lokinet/Guides/PublicTestingGuide/#1-lokinet-installation) for installation and other helpful information.

 ## Running on Linux/UNIX/BSD (Except MacOS)

 **DO NOT RUN AS ROOT**, run as normal user.
 This requires the binary to have the proper setcaps set by `make install` on the binary.